tithomas1/DEVNET-1223/README.md

 cd ydk-gen
 ```

-Doing this in a virtual environment is not a bad idea.
-If you want to use the generated API
+Doing this in a virtual environment is not a bad idea, but you'll need to override where
-for an Ansible module, then it will need to be present in the global package list.
-We'll get
+Ansible looks for the default Python interpreter.
+Otherwise, the generated API will need
-to more on that later.
+to be present in the global package list.
+We'll get to more on that later.

 ```commandline
 virtualenv -p python2.7 venv